 So, we as Christians have good reason to also celebrate the Feast of Tabernacles, to thank the Lord for His provision in our lives, and especially for the gift of the Holy Spirit here in these earthen vessels.
 And we also can rejoice at the great harvest of souls taking place right now from every corner of the world into the Kingdom of God.
 These are all good and valid reasons for Christians to celebrate Succot, and where better to do that than all together here in Jerusalem.

 The Future: Entering the Joy of the Lord

-The prophet Zechariah foretells of a time when all nations will ascend to Jerusalem from year to year to “worship the King, the Lord of hosts, and to keep the Feast of Tabernacles” (14:16).
-Thus we keep Sukkot now because of that future prophetic purpose hidden in this unique festival which will soon be revealed – and it has to do with the second coming of the Lord.
+The Bible also promises that one day all nations will come to Jerusalem to keep Succot.
+The prophet Zechariah foresaw a time when all nations will ascend to Jerusalem from year to year to “worship the King, the Lord of hosts, and to keep the Feast of Tabernacles” (Zechariah 14:16).
+This has to do with the future prophetic purpose hidden within the festival of Succot.
+And it is why we at the Christian Embassy are already keeping Succot now because that future prophetic purpose will soon be revealed – and it has to do with the second coming of the Lord.

-Throughout the Messianic Age, the entire world will celebrate this feast because I believe it will mark the return of Jesus to the earth.
-For a thousand years, we will look back on the day of his appearing to take up the throne of David in Jerusalem and to judge the world in righteousness and peace.
+During the coming Messianic Age, Zechariah says the entire world will celebrate the Feast of Tabernacles.
+It will be a bigger holiday than Christmas or Easter.
+And I believe this is because it will mark the return of Jesus to the earth.
+For a thousand years, we will be looking back on the day of his appearing or unveiling, when he will be joined with his Bride, take up the throne of David in Jerusalem, and begin to judge the world in righteousness and peace.

-For more information on the annual Christian celebration of the Feast of Tabernacles, please visit feast.icej.org
+For more information on joining the ICEJ’s upcoming Feast of Tabernacles celebration from 9-16 October 2022, please visit feast.icej.org